ThreatResponse/margaritashotgun/docs/user_guide.rst

 ----------

 The ``--repository`` flag enables automatic kernel module resolution via the repository configured with ``--repository-url``.
-Margaritashotgun will not query any repositories unless explicitly enabled with the ``--repository`` flag.
+Margarita Shotgun will not query any repositories unless explicitly enabled with the ``--repository`` flag.

 Repository_Url
 --------------